Creeping Phlox, Mounding Phlox: Easy To Grow Perennial Plants

 Fertilizer choices for your phlox should be slow-release granular options, preferably ones which spread out release of nutrients over a 4-5 month period of time.
 Broadcasting a balanced granular option around your plants as they’re putting up new spring growth is perfect.

-Some of the taller varieties of phlox, such as Phlox paniculata, also appreciate a secondary side-dressing of a liquid fertilizer during the summer months to keep producing color during the hotter months.
+Some of the taller varieties of phlox, such as Phlox paniculata (known as tall phlox or garden phlox), also appreciate a secondary side-dressing of a liquid fertilizer during the summer months to keep producing color during the hotter months.
 However, the best bet is to ensure your soil is rich and fertile before planting and add compost or leaf mold annually, and the plant will take it from there.

 It’s also important to be mindful of what else is around your plants.
 Planting creeping phlox underneath trees or large shrubs or bushes is a bad idea, as it puts your phlox in immediate competition for soil nutrients.
-If you do decide to plant near larger plants or trees, you may need added fertilizer to keep your phlox healthy.
+If you do decide to plant near larger plants or trees, you may need added fertilizer to keep your phlox healthy, that way you can enjoy pink, purple, blue, or pure white flowers.

 While you can propagate most varieties from seed, phlox is easiest to propagate from cuttings.
 A six to eight inch cutting will take root extremely easily in water, potting mix, or perlite.